Skip to main content

 Can I ask the employee to take US holidays off?

-No. You may offer them additional leave on days that the US office is closed, but generally, employees should take the public holidays recognized in their region and use statutory leave for personal use, subject to approval by management.
+No. You may offer them additional leave on days when the US office is closed, but generally, employees should take the public holidays recognized in their region and use statutory leave for personal use, subject to management approval.

 You must offer at least the minimum amount of paid leave (including vacation, sick leave, maternity/paternity/parental leave, etc.) that is required by law in the country where the employee is located.
 You can certainly offer more days off if you would like, which can make your benefits package more attractive to job candidates.